EOSIO/eosio.cdt/docs/06_how-to-guides/05_authorization/how_to_restrict_access_to_an_action_by_user.md

-## How to restrict access to an acction by user
+## How to restrict access to an action by user
 TO DO: add content
 require_auth, require_auth2